mikeperry-tor/circpad-sim/README.md

 additional sanity checking and cleanup is needed to ensure that each site only uses one circuit.

-Specifically, the `torlog2circpadtrace.py` script takes only single longest trace from a log file, and makes no effort to make sure that the client_circuit_id's match any relay side traces.
+Specifically, by default the `torlog2circpadtrace.py` script takes only single longest trace from a log file, and makes no effort to make sure that the client_circuit_id's match any relay side traces.
 If you have multiple circuits in your log, you should ensure they are matching the relay side properly.

+If you want a specific circuit id other than the longest trace, you must specifically specicfy the circuit id with `torlog2circpadtrace.py --cid`.

+*NOTE*: The circuit id in the log output is the client circuit id.
+If you restart your Tor client, you will get duplicate circuit ids, causing your traces to get merged together.

 ## Collecting Relay-Side Traces